Contributor Guide

 Reporting bugs

 This section guides you through submitting a bug report for EasyGraph.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Adhering to these guidelines helps maintainers and the community understand your report, reproduce the behavior, and identify related reports.

-Before creating bug reports, please check this list to be sure that you need to create one.
-When you are creating a bug report, please include as many details as possible.
-Fill out the required template, the information it asks helps the maintainers resolve the issue faster.
+Before creating bug reports, please check the following list to ensure that a new report is necessary.
+When you do create a bug report, please include as many details as possible and fill out the required template, as the information requested will assist maintainers in resolving the issue more quickly.

-Note: If you find a Closed issue that seems like it is the same thing that you’re experiencing, open a new issue and include a link to the original issue in the body of your new one.
+Note: If you find a Closed issue that matches the one you encountered, open a new issue and include a link to the original issue in your report.

 Before submitting a bug report